 I am a health geographer, meaning my research and teaching focus on the intersection between geography and public health.
-I explore geographic patterns of health and disease using quantitative spatial methodologies.
+I explore geographic patterns of health and disease using spatial epidemiological methodologies.
 I am particularly interested in the complex interactions between demographic, socioeconomic and environmental factors that influence human health and how we can quantify these factors and interactions to better understand health outcomes.
 My work relies on spatial statistical analysis, geographic information systems and remote sensing to explore the dynamic human-environment interactions that affect disease processes.

 I teach courses in health geography, population geography, disease ecology and spatial statistics (quantitative geographic methods).
 Many of my courses used a problem based learning (PBL) approach.
 PBL allows for student collaboration in an active learning environment.
 Classes often begin with the introduction of a problem based on complex real-world situations and students work in groups to identify, find and use appropriate resources to “solve” the problem.